Full integration of population dynamics into sustainable development with equality and respect for human rights

 -

-Proportion of total adult population with secure tenure rights to lan documentation, by sex and by type of tenure.d, with legally recognize
+Proportion of total adult population with secure tenure rights to land, with legally recognizeddocumentation, by sex and by type of tenure.

 -